tasket/wyng-backup/README.md

 should be installed, respectively.

-* Volumes to be backed-up should reside locally in one of the following snapshot-capable storage types:  LVM thin-provisioned pool, Btrfs subvolume, or XFS/reflink capable file system.
+* Volumes to be backed-up should reside locally in one of the following snapshot-capable storage types:  LVM thin-provisioned pool or reflink-capable file system such as Btrfs.
 Otherwise, volumes may be imported from or saved to other file systems at standard (slower) speeds.

 * For backing up from LVM, _thin-provisioning-tools & lvm2_ must be present on the source system.
 For Btrfs, the `btrfs` command must be present.